ruyrybeyro/chrootvpn/README.md

 As long the version of the Debian/RedHat/SUSE/Arch distribution is not at the EOL stage, chances are very high the script will run successfully.
 Void, Gentoo, Slackware, Deepin,NuTyx,Pisi/Kwort and KaOS variants are not so thoroughly tested.
 Have a look near the end of this document, for the more than 110 recent versions/distributions successfully tested.

 (*) It is of no use opening issues with the CShell/SNX scripts failing to installs in your normal OS shell/outside the chroot environment.
-The whole point of this script is providing an alternative environment able to run them and getting in sync with the host OS.
+The whole point of this script is automagically installing and providing an alternative environment able to run them and getting in sync with the host OS.

+Moreover, the author acknowledges that Linux has the capability to establish a connection to a FW/1 VPN through IPSEC.
+However, it's important to note that this configuration is not commonly implemented in the majority of corporate or educational setups.
+It typically requires a more technically proficient end user to navigate and set up.

 INSTRUCTIONS
 ============